 Why do I need jewellery insurance?

 Because it is small, portable, and easy to dismantle to sell, jewellery is a hot target for thieves.
 Jewellery insurance pays out so you can replace any jewellery that is stolen from your home or away from home.
 Your valuable jewellery can also be damaged if you have a fire or it may be accidentally lost.
-Again, jewellery insurance gives you peace of mind that it can be repaired or replaced.
+Again, jewellery insurance cover gives you peace of mind that it can be repaired or replaced.

 Is my jewellery covered by my home contents insurance?